 - Your ranking in organic search

 When optimizing for page speed, people often prioritize image size, media formats, and the number of scripts.
-While these features do play a significant role, the impact that HTML markup has on page speed is usually overlooked.
+Without any doubt, optimizing images on an image-loaded hotel booking website will improve page speed to some extent.
+However, while these features do play a significant role, the impact that HTML markup has on page speed is usually overlooked.
 The truth is that every single byte increases the load time, and they add up very fast.
+Codes page builders use are usually lengthier than they need to be.

 It goes even further.
 Every element represents an individual node.
 The more nodes the website contains, the more time it takes for a browser to render it after it has been loaded.